WeatherWaterClimateServices/wwcs/WWCS/irrigation/telegramBot/README.md

+# Environment variables

+A deployment of the irrigation bot is configured with a number of environemnet variables:

+    USERNAME    -- Username to connect to MySQL (defaults to "wwcs") PASSWORD    -- Password to connect to MySQL (required) BOT_TOKEN   -- Token to connect to Telegram (required) LANGUAGE    -- Language to use (defaults to "en")

+The environment variables should be defined in a file with the name ".env", located in the directory where the bot runs.
+For example:

+    ./WWCS/irrigation/telegramBot/.env

+    USERNAME=wwcs
+    PASSWORD=XXX
+    BOT_TOKEN=XXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+    LANGUAGE=tg

+Since this file contains sensitive information, set restrictive permissions, only the user should be able to read/write it:

+    chmod 600 ./WWCS/irrigation/telegramBot/.env

+To register your bot and receive its authentication token start a converation with
+@BotFather, then create a new bot, choose a bot name, and a username:

+    /newbot
+    [...]
+    wwwc_test
+    [...]
+    wwcs_test_bot

+@BotFather will reply with the token.
+To delete the bot send `/deletebot` to @BotFather.

 # Translations

 We only support one language per installation, and this should be defined by a environement variable.
 When deployed, set the language in the .env file like this:

     LANGUAGE=tg

+The source language is English (en), and there are translations available for Tajik (tg).

 ## Introduction